What is the Penalty for Non-Compliance with Backflow Prevention Laws?

 Why Backflow Prevention Laws Matter in Los Angeles

 Backflow prevention laws are designed to safeguard public health by preventing contaminated water from reversing flow into the potable water supply.
 Devices like reduced pressure zone (RPZ) assemblies and double check valves are mandatory for properties with potential cross-connections, such as irrigation systems, fire sprinklers, or commercial setups.
-In Los Angeles, these regulations are enforced by the Los Angeles Department of Water and Power (LADWP) and align with broader California state codes, including Title 17 of the California Code of Regulations.

 Our backflow testing Los Angeles experts at Atlas Backflow Services emphasize that non-compliance isn't just about skipping annual tests—it's a direct threat to community safety.
 Contaminated water can lead to outbreaks of diseases like E. coli or Legionnaires' disease.